tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/index.rst

   You may choose to adapt it to your specific needs.
 Once modified, you'll just have to recreate a :program:`waptagent`.

-  To learn more about the options available with InnoSetup, visit `this documentation <http://www.jrsoftware.org/ishelp/index.php?topic=setupcmdline.us>`_.
+  To learn more about the options available with *InnoSetup*, visit `this documentation <http://www.jrsoftware.org/ishelp/index.php?topic=setupcmdline.us>`_.

 With waptdeploy